anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 - Each request type has one default approvers

 **Acceptance Criteria:**
-- Request status changes from "Submitted" to "Under Review" by Approver
 - Approver receives email notification
 - Routing happens immediately upon submission